Its7979Sumit/first-demo/README.md

 # first-demo
-this is going to be my first repository
+this is going to be my first (file)